slapin-wsu/DATA115_git_practice/README.md

 This goes along with the directions on **Canvas**.

-This is a list item in html
-This is a list item in MarkDown
+This is a list:
+1. First item
+- Second item
+--Third item

-You can also include links with Markdown
+*You can also include links with Markdown: www.math.wsu.edu/faculty/slapin

-link to my webpage

-or html:

-link to my webpage.

 ![This is an image](	/assets/images/random_info.jpg)